YottaDB/YDBOctoVistA/README.md

 # YDBVistAOcto
 This allows for mapping of VistA FileMan files to Octo SQL tables.
 Mapping is supported by FileMan's SQLI utilities.

-This is currently pre-release software, so there may be issues and incompleteness in the code.

 # Installation
 ## Pre-requisites

- * YottaDB r1.26 is required for the Octo Field Test release
- * Octo must be installed
+ * YottaDB and Octo must be installed

 ## Routine Installation